-The Company is currently commissioning its GreenGas Colorado project located in Weld County, Colorado with the facility currently producing RNG.
-Full commercial operations is anticipated mid-year.
-As the facility ramps up to full production in 2023, it is expected to generate approximately 180,000 million British thermal units ("MMBtu") in 2023 with a full year run rate of over 360,000 MMBtu of RNG.
+Commissioning activities continue at GreenGas Colorado with commercial operations at full plant capacity anticipated late this summer.
+Although we have had normal course commissioning issues, they have not impacted our budget due to our contracting strategy.
+Design and component system testing results and early gas production are favorable with the facility expected to produce gas at or above the expected runrate production of 360,000 MMBtu per year.
+With ramp up to full operations, GIP expects the facility to produce approximately 120,000 million British thermal units ("MMBtu") in 2023.
 Post-commissioning, the GreenGas Colorado Project will be required to meet certain CI certifications to monetize the environmental attributes both under the California Low Carbon Fuel Standard ("LCFS") as well as the federal Renewable Identification Number ("RIN") program.
-As a result of this certification process, cash from the environmental credits will not be received until certification is completed.
+As a result of this certification process, cash from the environmental credits will not be received until certification is completed, which may take up to a year.

-The GreenGas Colorado Project has been constructed under a fixed-price Engineering, Procurement and Construction ("EPC") contract.
-The total estimated capital cost, including soft costs, initial working capital reserve, fees associated with debt financing, and developer fees, is approximately \$105.2 million (US \$77.7 million).
-In December 2021, the GreenGas Colorado Project closed its non-recourse project debt financing for \$51.3 million (US \$37.9 million) (the "GreenGas Debt Facility").
-The GreenGas Debt Facility includes a construction facility which converts to a traditional term loan facility after the completion of construction.
-The construction facility bears interest at prime + 2.75%.
-The term loan facility amortizes fully over six years.
+GreenGas Colorado, located in Weld County, Colorado, has been constructed under a fixed-price Engineering, Procurement and Construction ("EPC") contract.
+The total estimated capital cost, including soft costs, initial working capital reserve, fees associated with debt financing, and developer fees, is approximately \$102.9 million (US \$77.7 million).
+GreenGas Colorado is on budget and fully funded through cash on hand and remaining availability under its non-recourse project debt financing facility, which closed in December 2021 for \$50.2 million (US \$37.9 million) (the "GreenGas Debt Facility").
+The GreenGas Debt Facility includes a construction facility which converts to a traditional term loan facility after the completion of construction (the "Conversion Date").
+The Conversion Date was deemed to have occurred on July 1, 2023, with customary conversion requirements required to be met by September 30, 2023.
+The term loan facility amortizes fully over six years, maturing on June 30, 2029.
 In 2022, the Company entered into a fixed-rate interest rate swap to fix the floating interest rate during the six-year term loan at 7.35%.

-As at March 31, 2023, \$87.3 million (US \$64.5 million) has been invested by GIP in the construction of this facility, leaving approximately \$17.8 million (US \$13.2 million) left to spend to complete the project.
-The remaining capital costs will be funded through the remaining availability under the GreenGas Debt Facility of \$6.1 million (US \$4.5 million) and cash on hand.
-The purchase price paid by Amber Infrastructure for the project was based on the facility being completed.
-With a portion of the proceeds from Amber Infrastructure, GIP has fully funded the remaining equity to complete the facility.
+As previously disclosed, in February 2023, Amber Infrastructure, through a wholly-owned subsidiary, purchased a 50% interest in the GreenGas Colorado Project for gross proceeds of \$58.3 million (US \$44.0 million).
+The purchase price is paid in two installments, with \$37.7 million (US \$28.5 million) paid upon close on February 23, 2023 and \$20.5 million (US \$15.5 million) to be paid upon the anticipated completion of a third-party sale of GreenGas Colorado ITCs.
+In February 2023, GIP acquired its' minority partners' interest in GreenGas Colorado for \$15.2 million (US \$11.2 million).